 Characteristic: A characteristic describes a fact (a characteristic is a property of a fact).
 A characteristic or distinguishing aspect provides information necessary to describe a fact or distinguish one fact from another fact.
 A fact may have one or many distinguishing characteristics.
+(Synonyms for characteristic include aspect, dimension, and [Axis].)

 1.3.
-Financial reports have components
+Financial reports have fragments

-A full financial report can be broken down into report fragments, or components of the full financial report.
-A component is a set of facts which go together for some specific purpose.
+A full financial report can be broken down into report fragments, or fragments of the full financial report.
+A fragment is a set of fact sets which go together for some specific purpose.

-For example, a "balance sheet" is a component of a financial report and is made up of a specific set of facts.
+For example, a "balance sheet" is a fragment of a financial report and is made up of a specific set of fact sets.

-A component can be further broken down into a block.
-A component is composed of a set of one or more blocks.
-For example, an "income statement" is made up of three blocks: the income statement computation of net income (loss); a breakdown of net income (loss) into the portion attributable to parent and attributable to noncontrolling interest; and earnings per share information.
+A fragment can be further broken down into a fact sets.
+A fragment is composed of a set of one or more fact sets.
+For example, an "income statement" is made up of three fact sets: the income statement computation of net income (loss); a breakdown of net income (loss) into the portion attributable to parent and attributable to noncontrolling interest; and earnings per share information.

-Note that the notion of a block is necessary in order to achieve a technical objective.
+Note that the notion of a fact set is convenient in order to achieve a specific objective.

-The following is the proposed formal definition of the term "component".
-(The term block will be defined later.)
+The following is the proposed formal definition of the term "fragment".